 The Council Rock Music Education Program Receives National Recognition

-Council Rock has been named a Best Community for Music for the eighth time.
+Council Rock has been named a Best Community for Music for the past 9 years.

 Newtown, Pennsylvania (April 2020) – Council Rock has been honored with the Best Communities for Music Education designation from the NAMM Foundation for its outstanding commitment to music education.
 Council Rock joins 754 districts across the country in receiving the prestigious award in 2020.